 Utilizing a GC/FID, a linear calibration was performed and percent Relative Standard Deviation (%RSD) and Method Detection Limits (MDLs) were determined for the full list of compounds.
-Similarly to BOL60192, calibrations were performed on aqueous standards rather than the gaseous standards used in RSK 1751.
-Percent carryover was also evaluated for the purge and trap method.
+Similarly to BOL6019, calibrations will be performed on aqueous standards rather than the gaseous standards used in RSK 175.